u0078867/ulema-ul-analyzer/README.md

 ---

-**What's coming**
+**What's next**

 U.L.E.M.A.:

-1.1.0 (January 2014 expected):
-- Possibility to read a single calibration file where markers are placed directly on anatomical landmarks ...
-DONE
-- Possibility to perform functional axis calibration ...
-IN PROGRESS
-- Patch nutshell tutorial with suggested fixes ...
-TO START
+---

 Report generator:

-1.2 (January 2014 expected):
+1.2 (if requested by several users):
-- Add coordination plots for reports ...
-TO START
+- Add coordination plots for reports

 **What's new**

 U.L.E.M.A.:

+1.1.0 (13/01/2014)
+- Possibility to read a single calibration file where markers are placed directly on anatomical landmarks
+- Improved gimbal lock correction for angles
+- Possibility to perform functional axis calibration
+- Possibility to export (to C3D) virtual indicator markers for visual quality check of functional axis reconstruction
+- Possibility to express a custom lab reference frame (for absolute angles) with respect to the real lab reference frame
+- Upgraded nutshell manual
+- Upgraded extended manual

 1.0.6 (25/11/2013):
 - Added developers guide